conda/ceps/cep-purls.md

 ## Alternatives

-Some work has been done to try and map conda package names to pypi package names through the grayskull mapping:
+Some work has been done to try and map conda package names to PyPI package names through the grayskull mapping:

 https://raw.githubusercontent.com/regro/cf-graph-countyfair/master/mappings/pypi/grayskull_pypi_mapping.yaml